NewKrok/Mountain-Monster-X/README.md

 # Mountain-Monster-X
-Haxe port of mountain monster mobile game
+Haxe port of the Mountain Monster mobile game

 ## Dependencies: